Gordon Reid (governor): Early life and education

 Reid was educated at Hurstville Boys High School in New South Wales from 1934 to 1937, then enlisted in the Royal Australian Air Force in 1942, reaching the rank of Flying Officer by the time of his discharge in 1946.
 He met and married his wife, Ruth, in Brighton, England while stationed at RAF Gamston.
 In his civilian career Reid worked as a reading clerk, accountant and clerk of papers.
 He was clerk of records for the Australian House of Representatives from 1952 to 1955, and was Serjeant-at-Arms at Parliament House, Canberra while studying for his Commerce degree.
 He then travelled to England where he obtained his master's degree and his Doctor of Philosophy degree at the London School of Economics.
 He won a Nuffield Scholarship.

 Academic and governor

-Prior to serving as governor in 1984, Professor Reid lectured at Adelaide University and served at the University of Western Australia as Vice-Chancellor (1978–82) and Professor of Politics (1966–70, 1974–78, 1983–84).
+Prior to serving as governor in 1984, Professor Reid lectured at the University of Adelaide and served at the University of Western Australia as Vice-Chancellor (1978–1982) and Professor of Politics (1966–1970, 1974–1978, 1983–1984).
 He was the author and joint author of various books and publications on Australian politics including: